An-GG/ut-registration-api/README.md

 Submitting this form is technically the only thing you need to wait on before requesting course add/drops.

-I have a vague feeling that the server is probably too lazy to confirm you submitted this form, and that you don't need to actually submit this before making real requests, but I've never tried doing that.   `¯\_(ツ)_/¯`

 #### Returns

 `Promise`<{ `body?`: `string` ; `dom?`: `CheerioAPI` ; `r`: `Response`  }\>